hapijs/hapi/Readme.md

 var http = new Hapi.Server('0.0.0.0', 8080);

-// Serve the public folder with listing enabled http.addRoute({ method: 'GET', path: '/{path*}', handler: { directory: { path: './public/', listing: true } });
+// Serve the public folder with listing enabled http.addRoute({ method: 'GET', path: '/{path*}', handler: { directory: { path: './public/', listing: true } } });

 http.start();
 ```

-The directory can be an object, a string pointing to a path, or a function that takes a request and returns a path.
-Below are the options that are available when directory is an object.
+The directory must be an object with a path property.
+The path can be a string pointing to a folder path or a function that takes a request and returns a path.
+Below are the options that are available for the directory object.

 * `listing` - determines if directory listing is enabled (default false)
 * `index` - determines if index.html will be served by default if it exists in the folder (default true)